Phanty133/VITC2020/README.md

 ## Usage

-Build and host server on `localhost:8080` with `npm start`.
+Compile and host live server on `localhost:8080` with `npm start`.
 This will run `webpack serve`.
 It enables page auto-reload and auto-recompiles code on change.

 ### VS Code
-* To build and host run the `npm: start` task with `Ctrl + Shift + B`
+* To compile and host run the `npm: start` task
+* To build run `npm: build`
 * Launch chrome debugging with `F5`

 ## Structure